Cjtull19/DCF_Model_Monte_Carlo_Sim/README.md

 > [!IMPORTANT]
 > It is Highly Recommended that a copy of the Excel model is Taken prior to running the Kernel.
 This is to avoid any immutable changes to the Original model caused by Xlwings.

-## Financial Data Utilized
-- All data was sourced ditecly from the <a href = "https://www.sec.gov/edgar/searchedgar/companysearch" >SEC</a> using the EDGAR tool.
-- The Model is currently built with annual 10k information provided by META but can be repurposed for any other organization.